seshac/avatar_managment_system/README.md

         }
      ```

-4. Get the current Avatar list
+4. Get the current Avatar list for the user

       Get Request : ```http://3.7.66.99/api/user/{userId}/items```